Blockstream/satellite/doc/antenna-pointing.md

 After entering your address or latitude/longitude, the tool will give you the three parameters that are explained next:

 - **Azimuth**: the side to side angle of your antenna.
-If you think of the antenna fixed within a vertical plane and loose such that it can be rotated from side to side (in the horizontal plane), the azimuth determines the direction to which it points after being rotated.
 0 degrees refers to North, 90 degrees points to East, 180 degrees to South and 270 degrees to West.

 - **Elevation**: the up and down adjustment of your antenna.
 The antenna aiming tool provides the number of degrees above the horizon to which your antenna